Cars' Ric Ocasek on the Rock and Roll Hall of Fame, Missing Benjamin Orr

 What was your first reaction?

 It made me feel pretty upbeat.
 It's funny.
 The first time I ever heard Ben [Orr], he was 16 years old and he played on a TV show in Cleveland called Upbeat.
 He was singing "You Came Into My Life" with his band the Grasshoppers.
-That was in Cleveland, Ohio, since I used to live there, where the Rock and Roll hall of Fame is.
+That was in Cleveland, Ohio, since I used to live there, where the Rock and Roll Hall of Fame is.
 I graduated from [Maple Heights] High School in 1963.
 In fact, the first time I ever played live by myself on acoustic guitar was when I snuck into a folk club to try out.
 That was quite an experience.
 Also in Cleveland, first time I ever smoked a joint.

 What does this honor mean to you on a personal level?